Introduction to Independent Research

 The Biochemistry & Molecular Biology Department places a high priority on hands-on science education, offering BMB majors the opportunity to work in cutting edge laboratories.
 BMB majors can earn academic credits and gain important real-life experience working with a research team that is led by a professor and includes other undergraduates, postdoctoral fellows, research technicians and graduate students.

 Independent Research allows students to become involved in a wide range of research projects in federally funded University labs.
-Students are encouraged to consult with BMB Chief Undergraduate Advisor Dr. Amy Springer or BMB Advisor Valerie Miller to discuss decisions about research opportunities.
+Students are encouraged to consult with a BMB Advisor to discuss decisions about research opportunities.
 The credits for Independent Study (Research) that BMB majors earn for working in a research lab can count toward the required 8 credits of advanced electives.

 What are the benefits of doing independent research?